Roshi Bodhin Kjolhede

 After completing twelve years of koan training under Roshi Kapleau, Roshi Kjolhede spent a year on pilgrimage through Japan, China, India, Tibet, and Taiwan.
 In 1986 he was installed by Roshi Kapleau as his Dharma successor and, the following year, Abbot of the Center.
 Since then he has conducted hundreds of meditation retreats, most of seven days, in the United States, Sweden, Germany, and Mexico.
 He has published numerous articles and traveled widely to participate in Buddhist teachers’ conferences.

-In his more than 35 years of teaching, Roshi Kjolhede has sanctioned nine of his students as Zen teachers; they now lead Zen centers in the United States, Mexico, Scandinavia, Germany, and New Zealand.
-Two of those teachers, Sensei John Pulleyn and Sensei Dhara Kowal, currently serve as Spiritual Co-Directors of the Rochester Zen Center.
+In his more than 35 years of teaching, Roshi Kjolhede has sanctioned twelve of his students as Zen teachers; they now lead Zen centers in the United States, Mexico, Scandinavia, Germany, and New Zealand.
 In semi-retirement since 2022, Roshi Kjolhede now serves as the RZC’s Spiritual Director Emeritus, and lives with his wife in Florida.

 Sensei Ven.
 Jissai Prince-Cherry (Our Teacher)

-Jissai Prince-Cherry served in the United States Air Force for eight years and holds a B.S. in Industrial Engineering from Southern Illinois University.
-She worked in the engineering field for nearly 15 years before dedicating her life to the Buddhadharma.
+Sensei Jissai Prince-Cherry, born in 1967 in North Carolina, served eight years in the U.S. Air Force and earned a degree in Industrial Engineering from Southern Illinois University.
+After nearly 15 years in the field, she turned her full attention to a life dedicated to the Buddhadharma.

-In addition to her teaching role at the Louisville Zen Center, Sensei Jissai Prince-Cherry also serves as a teacher at the Rochester Zen Center, alongside Sensei Dhara Kowal and Sensei John Pulleyn.
+In addition to teaching at the Louisville Zen Center, Sensei Jissai Prince-Cherry also teaches at the Rochester Zen Center and serves as the resident meditation teacher at Chautauqua Institution for one week each year.

 Roshi Zentetsu Philip Kapleau